What did Arius teach that caused the Arian Controversy?

 The proposal is that the end-time crisis will be about WHO we worship.

-Revelation does not teach that Jesus is God.
+Revelation does not present Jesus as God.

 For example, the book begins with the following words: